A Statistical View of Column Subset Selection: The Equivalence of CSS and Principal Variables

 \begin{proposition}[The CSS estimand] Consider a $p$-dimensional random vector $X \sim (\mu, \bSigma)$.
 For any size-$k$ subset $S \subseteq [p]$, the population CSS problem \eqref{eq:pop_css_centered} has the same objective as the Principal Variables objective with $\bSigma$:

 \end{proposition}

 Characterizing CSS in terms of covariances and reframing it as an estimation problem yields a number of benefits and insights:

 \begin{enumerate} \item A more general class of estimators for the population CSS solution \eqref{eq:pop_css_centered} results from solving \eqref{eq:pv} with any estimate $\hat{\bSigma}$ of $\bSigma$, not just sample covariance.
 Henceforth we will refer to solving \eqref{eq:pv} with $\hat{\bSigma}$ as performing CSS with the covariance $\hat{\bSigma}$. \item It is immediately clear that practitioners can perform CSS in settings where they cannot access unit-level data but can access covariance or correlation estimates.
-For example, only the correlation matrix was available for four of the nine real data examples in \cite{Camida}, and in genome wide association studies practitioners often work with correlation estimates in place of inaccessible unit-level data \cite{Mak, Zihua}. \item Characterizing CSS as an estimation problem stresses the importance of selecting a subset that generalizes well.
-This is in line with recent work that emphasizes CSS's out-of-sample performance and examines the benefits of performing CSS with $\ell_2$ regularization \cite{Ordozgoiti2019}.
-Our equivalence suggests performing CSS with regularized covariance estimates as an alternative regularization scheme. \item The NP-completeness of CSS implies the NP-completeness of solving \eqref{eq:pv}.
-Equivalently, if $X \sim N(0, \bSigma)$, $\bSigma \succeq 0$, finding a size $k$ subset $S \subset [p]$ that minimizes $\tr(\Cov(X|X_{S}))$ is NP-complete. \item If $\X \in \R^{n \times p}$ has rank $r \ll \min(n, p)$, we can find $\X_{r} \in \R^{r \times p}$ such that $\X_{r}^\top\X_{r} = \X^\top\X$ via the singular value decomposition (SVD) of $\X$.
-The time complexity of doing so is $O(npr)$, and computing and then performing CSS on $\X_r$ may be much faster than performing CSS directly on $\X$. \end{enumerate}
+For example, only the correlation matrix was available for four of the nine real data examples in \cite{Camida}, and in genome wide association studies practitioners often work with correlation estimates in place of inaccessible unit-level data \citep{Mak, Zihua}. \item Characterizing CSS as an estimation problem stresses the importance of selecting a subset that generalizes well.
+This is in line with recent work from \cite{Ordozgoiti2019} that emphasizes CSS's out-of-sample performance and examines the benefits of performing CSS with $\ell_2$ regularization.
+Our equivalence suggests performing CSS with regularized covariance estimates as an alternative regularization scheme.

+\item Similarly, a practitioner may be interested in the quality of their regression coefficient estimates from the regression of the remaining variables on the selected subset (i.e., the minimizing $\B$ in \eqref{eq:css}).
+Using our covariance view, we show in \Cref{sec:add_theory_error} that the error of these coefficient estimates is well-behaved, even when the practitioner selects a subset via a complex CSS algorithm.